ruyd/Concentrate/README.md

 # Concentrate

-Reading a lot and studying a bit?
+Reading a lot or studying a bit?

-It's harder than it has to be with so much competing for attention, no?
+With so much competition for attention it's harder than it has to be.

 This add-on grew from a safe way to fight distractions and interruptions into a surprisingly helpful companion.